-append\to\vlist\filter, begin\paragraph, build\page\insert, buildpage\filter, contribute\filter, define\font, find\format\file, find\log\file, get\attribute, glyph\run, handle\overload, hpack\filter, hpack\quality, hyphenate, insert\par, intercept\lua\error, intercept\tex\error, kerning, ligaturing, linebreak\filter, make\extensible, missing\character, mlist\to\hlist, open\data\file, paragraph\context, post\linebreak\filter, pre\dump, pre\linebreak\filter, pre\output\filter, process\jobname, show\error\message, show\lua\call, show\warning\message, show\whatsit, start\file, start\run, stop\file, stop\run, trace memory, vpack filter, vpack quality, wrapup run define font
+append\to\vlist\filter, begin\paragraph, build\page\insert, buildpage\filter, contribute\filter, define\font, find\format\file, find\log\file, get\attribute, glyph\run, handle\overload, hpack\filter, hpack\quality, hyphenate, insert\par, intercept\lua\error, intercept\tex\error, kerning, ligaturing, linebreak\filter, make\extensible, missing\character, mlist\to\hlist, open\data\file, paragraph\context, post\linebreak\filter, pre\dump, pre\linebreak\filter, pre\output\filter, process\jobname, register\extensible, show\error\message, show\lua\call, show\warning\message, show\whatsit, start\file, start\run, stop\file, stop\run, trace\memory, vpack\filter, vpack\quality, wrapup\run define font

-As in LuaTeX font loading happens with the following callback.
+As in LuaTEX font loading happens with the following callback.
 This time it really needs to be set because there is no built-in font loader.

-There are all kinds of subtle differences in the implementation, for instance we no longer intercept $\ast$ and & as these were already replaced long ago in $T_EX$ engines by command line options.
+There are all kinds of subtle differences in the implementation, for instance we no longer intercept $\ast$ and & as these were already replaced long ago in $T_E\!X$ engines by command line options.
 Talking of options, only a few are left.
-All input goes via LuA, even the console.
+All input goes via Lua, even the console.
 One can program a terminal if needed.

 We took our time for reaching a stable state in LuaTeX.
-Among the reasons is the fact that most was experimented with in ConTeXt.
+Among the reasons is the fact that most was experimented with in ConTeXt, which we can adapt to the engine as we go.
 It took many years to decide what to keep and how to do things.
-Of course there are places when things can be improved and it might happen in LuaMetaTeX.
+Of course there are places when things can be improved but that most likely only happens in LuaMetaTeX.
 Contrary to what is sometimes suggested, the LuaTeX-ConTeXt MkIV combination (assuming matched versions) has been quite stable.
 It made no sense otherwise.
 Most ConTeXt functionality didn't change much at the user level.
 Of course there have been issues, as is natural with everything new and beta, but we have a fast update cycle.

-The same is true for Luametatex and Context LMTX: it can be used for production as usual and in practice Context users tend to use the beta releases, which proves this.
+The same is true for LuaMetaTeX and ConTeXt LMTX: it can be used for production as usual and in practice ConTeXt users tend to use the beta releases, which proves this.
 Of course, if you use low level features that are experimental you're on your own.
-Also, as with Luatex it might take many years before a long term stable is defined.
-The good news is that, the source code being part of the Context distribution, there is always a properly working, more or less long term stable, snapshot.
+Also, as with LuaTeX it might take many years before a long term stable is defined.
+The good news is that, when the source code has become part of the ConTeXt distribution, there is always a properly working, more or less long term stable, snapshot.

 The error reporting subsystem has been redone quite a bit but is still fundamentally the same.
 We don't really assume interactive usage but if someone uses it, it might be noticed that it is not possible to backtrack or inject something.
 Of course it is no big deal to implement all that in Lua if needed.
 It removes a system dependency and makes for a bit cleaner code.
-In Context we quit on an error simply because one has to fix source anyway and runs are fast enough.
+In ConTEXt we quit on an error simply because one has to fix source anyway and runs are fast enough.
+Logging provides more detail and new primitives can be used to prevent clutter in tracing (the more complex a macro package becomes, the more extreme tracing becomes).